Check the Better Business Bureau (BBB)

 Traditional basement waterproofing consists of letting the water in then pumping the water out (which always just re-enters right where it came from).
 Doesn’t it make sense to plug the leak?
 If your boat is taking on water . . . instead of just trying to get the water out wouldn’t a smarter approach be to plug the hole(s) first?

-Concrete, concrete block and other masonry products consist on a whole bunch of “holes” . . . whether microscopic holes or larger.
+Concrete, concrete block and other masonry products consist of a whole bunch of “holes” . . . whether microscopic holes or larger.
 These capillaries are typically the method of entry of water into your basement (besides cracks & voids).
 Our PermaFlex works by deeply penetrating the microscopic holes with a “gasket–like” effect inside of the surface.
-When vapor moisture pressure is present, the flexible gaskets swell and tighten-up against the inside of tiny holes completely preventing water from getting through (and from the coating from ever blowing off).
+When vapor moisture pressure is present, the flexible gaskets swell and tighten-up against the inside of tiny holes completely preventing water from getting through (and from the coating ever blowing off).

 Cracks and voids are addressed by our LRB and TAV products to plug-up the larger areas that need treated.